aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 ## Goal:
 * Generate a Tweet in the style of one from the following Twitter Accounts ("alikarimi_ak8", "elonmusk","BarackObama","taylorlorenz","cathiedwood","ylecun").
 NOTE: alikarimi_ak8 tweets often in Persian however generated tweets are in English.
 * Provide Sentiment Analysis for the 6 accounts NOTE: Based on saved historical data not live data due to the uncertain nature of scraping tweets with Elon Musk acquisition.
-* TBD: Provide summary of each account's tweets
+* Provide a metric for the accounts health
-  * Tweets within date-range
+* Provide a metric for the account audience health
-  * Sentiment of tweets for account within date-range
+* Anomalous tweets within the last few months

 ## Twitter Accounts
 *Twitter App (warning: may be blank and take a minute to update while free servers spin up)*